Peace dollar: Modern Peace Dollars

 On January 5, 2021, President Donald Trump signed legislation to issue Morgan and Peace dollars in 2021 to mark the centennial of the transition between the two designs.

 The US Mint released order information in the spring, with the coins priced at $85.
 The coins were released in "0.858 troy oz. of .999 fine silver with an uncirculated finish" Peace Dollars were available beginning August 10, 2021, shipped at the beginning of the next fiscal year, in October 2021.
 They have no mint mark, as the original coins from Philadelphia had none, and a Household Order Limit of 3.

 The US Mint originally decided to continue the Morgan and Peace Dollar program for 2022 and beyond minted in San Francisco (S) with a proof finish, but on March 14, 2022, announced that the planned 2022 releases had been scrapped due to "supply chain issues, production capacity and shipping logistics", and the rising price of silver, with plans to resume the program in 2023.

+For 2023, the US Mint announced plans to issue Peace Dollars in three finishes:

+Uncirculated, minted by the Philadelphia Mint, no mint mark, 275,000 mintage limit.

+Proof, minted by the San Francisco Mint, S mint mark, 400,000 mintage limit.

+Reverse proof, as part of a 2-coin set including a Morgan Dollar, minted by the San Francisco Mint, S mint mark, 250,000 mintage limit.

+The Uncirculated 2023 Peace Dollar was released on July 13, 2023, and sold out on the first day.
+The Proof 2023 Peace Dollar was released on August 9, 2023.

 Mintage figures

 None of the Peace dollar mintages is particularly rare, and A Guide Book of United States Coins (or Red Book) lists low-grade circulated specimens for most years for little more than the coin's bullion value.
 Two exceptions are the first year of issue 1921 Peace dollar, minted only at the Philadelphia mint and issued in high relief, and the low-mintage 1928-P Peace dollar.
 The prices for the 1928-P dollar are much lower than its mintage of 360,649 would suggest, because the U.S. mint announced that limited quantities would be produced and many were saved.
 In contrast the 1934-S dollar was not saved in great numbers so that prices for circulated specimens are fairly inexpensive but mid-grade uncirculated specimens can cost thousands of dollars.

+In 1965 the Denver mint struck 316,106 Peace dollars dated 1964, however all of those coins were substantially destroyed.